kubernetes-sigs/container-object-storage-interface-api/spec.md

     // This field is REQUIRED
     // This is the account_id that is having its access revoked. string account_id = 2;

+    // This field is OPTIONAL
+    // The caller should treat the values in revoke_access_context as opaque.
+    // The receiver is responsible for parsing and validating the values. map<string,string> revoke_access_context = 3;
 }

 message DriverRevokeBucketAccessResponse {